apache/pulsar/site2/docs/cookbooks-tiered-storage.md

 ```

-A detailed explanation of the role of these configurations and other configurations can be found in [Filesystem Storage](http://hadoop.apache.org/).
+For more information about the configurations in `org.apache.hadoop.io.MapFile`, see [Filesystem Storage](http://hadoop.apache.org/).
 ## Configuring offload to run automatically

 Namespace policies can be configured to offload data automatically once a threshold is reached.
 The threshold is based on the size of data that the topic has stored on the pulsar cluster.
 Once the topic reaches the threshold, an offload operation will be triggered.
 Setting a negative value to the threshold will disable automatic offloading.
 Setting the threshold to 0 will cause the broker to offload data as soon as it possiby can.